EvoEGF-Mol: Evolving Exponential Geodesic Flow for Structure-based Drug Design: Methods Details

 \subsection{Implementation Details}

 We use unitransformer with edge~\cite{qiu2025piloting} as the base model, and add gated attention for node, position and bond update.
 We set the kNN parameter to 32, counts of model layers to 4 and hidden dimension to 128.
 We use Adam optimizer with learning rate 5e-4, batch size of 16.
-The training converges for about 16 hours, and the sampling steps are set to 100 for inference.
+The model reaches convergence in approximately 16 hours on one A100 GPU.
+With 100 sampling steps, it achieves inference costs comparable to MolCRAFT, generating 1.5 molecules per second on an RTX 4090.
 We construct atom-level and edge-level feature representations for protein–ligand complexes.
 At the atom level, each protein atom is encoded by a one-hot representation of its elemental type (H, C, N, O, S, Se), a 20-dimensional one-hot vector indicating the corresponding amino acid identity, and a binary flag specifying whether the atom belongs to the protein backbone.
 Ligand atoms are characterized by a one-hot elemental encoding (C, N, O, F, P, S, Cl), augmented with a binary aromaticity indicator.
 At the edge level, we construct a heterogeneous protein–ligand graph in which edge types are represented by a 4-dimensional one-hot vector denoting ligand–ligand, protein–protein, ligand–protein, and protein–ligand interactions, respectively.
-Within the ligand subgraph, chemical bonds are encoded using a 4-dimensional one-hot vector corresponding to non-bonded, single, double, and triple bonds; aromatic bonds are converted to their kekulized representations using RDKit.
+Within the ligand subgraph, chemical bonds are encoded using a 4-dimensional one-hot vector corresponding to non-bonded, single, double, and triple bonds; aromatic bonds are converted to their kekulized representations using RDKit. \ours~jointly generates heavy-atom coordinates, atom types, and explicit bond types, requiring no bond assignment; only hydrogen atoms are added afterward, which is straightforward given the predicted bonds.